AlejandroLuisHC/orpheus-music-app/README.md

 npm run data
 ```

-_After this, open another terminal to run the server with 'npm start'_
+_After this, open another terminal to run the server with 'npm run dev'_

 ```
 npm run dev